TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/TheDetails/ParsingStoringExecutingTypoScript/Index.rst

      backgroundColor.transparency = 95%
    }

-Then after parsing it with the function "parse()" in the t3lib\_tsparser class, the internal variable $this->setup in that class will contain a PHP array which looks like this (with the print\_r() PHP function)::
+Then after parsing it with the function "parse()" in the TypoScriptParser class (t3lib\_tsparser), the internal variable $this->setup in that class will contain a PHP array which looks like this (with the print\_r() PHP function)::